Methotrexate and Misoprostol for Abortion

 How Well It Works

-A medical abortion with methotrexate and misoprostol is effective over 90% of the time.
+A medical abortion with methotrexate and misoprostol is effective in over 90 out of 100 cases.
 Medical abortions can be done through 9 weeks of pregnancy.
-And when completed before 7 weeks, injected methotrexate is effective in 92% to 96% of cases.1
+And when completed before 7 weeks, injected methotrexate is effective in 92 to 96 out of 100 cases.1

 Misoprostol can be given orally, buccally (dissolved between the gums and cheek), or vaginally.
 Many doctors are only giving misoprostol by mouth because of reports of a rare, fatal infection that affected a few women after using vaginal misoprostol.
 Experts do not know for sure if these deaths were related to the use of vaginal misoprostol.2